Eau Claire River – Marathon County

 - Hwy 64 to Cty Y: 2.7 miles.
 West Branch joins up, significantly enlarging the river.
 Thick woods and canopies crowd the river.
 There might be some logjams on this stretch.

 - Cty Y to Hanson Road: 1.7 miles.
-Very dense and wooded section.
+A very dense and wooded section.
 Maybe a few light rapids but nothing major.

 - Hanson Road to Hwy G: 4.3 miles.
 More dense woods and some light rapids.
 Possibly a logjam....otherwise should be a nice stretch.